datacommonsorg/docsite/import_dataset/schema_less_guide.md

 # <a name="dcdataimports"></a>DC Data Imports

-DataCommons.org is a platform that allows users to access and share structured data in a common format.
-A data import on DataCommons.org refers to the process of uploading data to the platform and making it available for use by other users.
+Data Commons is a platform that allows users to access and share structured data in a common format.
+A data import on Data Commons refers to the process of uploading data to the platform and making it available for use by other users.
 The data can be imported in various formats such as CSV, JSON, and RDF, etc. \
  \
 From there, the data can be used to answer queries like how many people live in a city, what is the average income of a certain city, or how many schools are there in a certain area.
 However, in order for that to be done, the import needs to be accompanied by a schema design, or at the very least statistical variable categories that represent the semantic information represented by the data. \
  \
-After the import process, the data will be transformed and standardized to fit the DataCommons schema, which is based on the [schema.org](schema.org) vocabulary, making it easier for other users to query and integrate with other data.
+After the import process, the data will be transformed and standardized to fit the Data Commons schema, which is based on the [schema.org](schema.org) vocabulary, making it easier for other users to query and integrate with other data.

 ## <a name="importdesign"></a>Import Design: Statistical Variables

-On DataCommons.org, a statistical variable (SV) represents the subject of interest and is associated with factual statistical observations (SVO), which represent specific pieces of data.
+In Data Commons, a statistical variable (SV) represents the subject of interest and is associated with factual statistical observations (SVO), which represent specific pieces of data.
 An SV can be a demographic characteristic, an economic indicator, or any other type of data that can be quantified and measured.

 [SVs on Data Commons](https://www.datacommons.org/tools/statvar) are organized and presented in a way that makes them easy to find and understand.
 They are grouped under different categories such as demographic, economic, and social variables, and are linked to relevant external sources such as the US Census Bureau, Bureau of Labor Statistics, etc.